eidng8/collect-tips/php.md

 There are configuration steps on these sits.
 It is suggested to use global configuration option.
 However, these mirrors seems not so stable either.

-Recently found, a Japanese mirror, which seems more stable.
+Recently found, a Japanese mirror.
 ```text
 http://pkg.uselaravel.com/repo/packagist/
 ```